 Research in the past decade has identified numerous intervention and prevention strategies to enhance the potential of young children.
 The purpose of this center will be to put these strategies into widespread practice, especially among those individuals and agencies that have the greatest opportunity to affect the lives of children.

 An endowment has been established to ensure long-term resources for the work of the Center for the Child.
 Contributions to endowments are an excellent way to show support.
 The endowment’s principle remains secure in perpetuity with a portion of the earning being returned to the fund each year to continue its growth while the remainder serves the needs of the Center.
 In addition, there will be naming opportunities for individuals, corporations or businesses for various areas within the Center.
 Details are available through the Francis Marion University Foundation.

 The Francis Marion University Foundation, and its Board of Directors, asks you to be an integral part of this endeavor.
 Opportunities to assist with this project exist on multiple levels.
 Learn how you or your organization can become an active partner in this undertaking today.

 To give contributions for The Center for the Child, please contact:

-Vice President for Development & Executive Director of the Francis Marion University Education Foundation
+Vice President of Institutional Advancement & Executive Director of the Francis Marion University Education Foundation